hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 A much more common inconsistency that you may observe is that after you create, replace or delete an object, the container may not be updated to list the object -- or may have the timestamp of an older object.
 So when you list the contents of a container, it's possible that a subsequent attempt to read the object might fail if the object was deleted just before you performed the list operation.
+Similarly, the [X-Account-Object-Count](#x_account_object_count_response) metadata may take some time to update after objects are created or deleted.

 As far as possible, you should design applications to account for such possible inconsistencies.